European Traveler

 TIP: When booking tours, make sure what is included in the price and what is not.
 Some tours do not include the admission ticket for Pompeii – a saving for travelers with children who enter for free, a Campania Arte Card, or similar but an extra cost (and potential hassle) for travelers without.

-A variety of day trips are available from Rome to Pompeii that usually lasts up to 12 hours.
+A variety of day trips are available from Rome to Pompeii that usually last up to 12 hours.
 Travel is usually by bus or van but a few day-trip tours use the more relaxing trains too.
-For travelers with limited time, an express trip by train leaves Rome early morning and has travelers back in Rome after lunch!

 For small groups and families, a private tour is a good option – for groups as small as six private tours may even work out cheaper than booking a standard bus tour, even without factoring in the convenience.
 Even for single travelers, paying a bit extra for a small group tour might be more pleasant than a full bus.

 Inter-city buses are generally the cheapest way to travel between cities in Italy.
-Flixbus currently offer Rome to Pompei fares for as low as €12.
+Flixbus sometimes has Rome to Pompei fares for as low as €12.
 The fastest traveling times on direct (but not non-stop) buses are just over 3 hours but commonly a bit longer.
 Shuttle services are also available that take travelers directly to Pompeii but the return times are fixed with fewer options.

-Multiple day trips are also easily arranged from Rome to include Pompeii and other sights in the region that could also be seen on a rushed day trip such as Naples, Herculaneum, Mt Vesuvius, Sorrento, and the beautiful Amalfi coast and Island of Capri.
+Multiple day trips are also easily arranged from Rome to include Pompeii and other sights in the region that could also be seen on a rushed day trip such as Naples, Herculaneum, Mt Vesuvius, Sorrento, and the beautiful Amalfi coast, and the Island of Capri.

 For More on Pompeii, Herculaneum, and Naples: